 The strategy establishes three objectives: (1) to make health care more accessible, safe and patient-centered; (2) to address environmental, social and behavioral influences on health and health care; and (3) to make care more affordable.

-This Health Policy Snapshot, published online in January 2012, examines core aspects of the National Quality Strategy and how it defines quality of care.
+This Robert Wood Johnson Foundation (RWJF) Health Policy Snapshot brief examines core aspects of the National Quality Strategy and how it defines quality of care.